springfall2008/batpred/docs/configuration-guide.md

 combine_charge_slots - True             # Keep one big charge slot
 metric_min_improvement - 0              # Charge less if it's cost neutral
-metric_min_improvement_discharge - 0.1  # Discharge even if cost neutral, as you often need many slots to see the improvement
+metric_min_improvement_discharge - 0.1  # Discharge even if cost neutral, as you often need many slots to see the improvement combine_charge_slots - ?                # If you set this to False then you can allow import in larger periods of day rates to fund extra export
 ```

 ## Multiple rates for import and export (e.g. Octopus Flux & Cozy)